 When you think about athletes who own franchises, especially those involved with professional sports teams, you probably picture powerhouse names, major endorsement deals, and Super Bowl MVPs.
-But there’s another championship happening off the field: franchise ownership.
+But there’s another championship happening off the field, franchise ownership.

 The Winning Formula: Why Athletes Excel in Franchising